acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 ============

-This user guide describes how to deploy Acumos platforms using the "One Click deploy" tools designed for developers or those who want a simple and automated way to deploy an Acumos platform.
-Currently deployment supports an all-in-one (AIO) target.
+This user guide describes how to deploy Acumos platforms using the "One Click deploy" tools designed for those who want a simple and automated way to deploy an Acumos platform.

 What is an AIO deploy?
 ----------------------